santiment/academy/src/docs/education-and-use-cases/understanding-short-term-market-trends/index.md

 positioning for upcoming catalyst events.
 </Notebox>

-All of these metrics will help you better spot trend reversals early and to identify potential infliction points.
+All of these metrics will help you better spot trend reversals early and identify potential inflection points.

 [Sanbase Charts | Short-term market cycle]( https://app.santiment.net/charts/short-term-over-under-valued-coins-24504)